eyedeekay/lxde-CD-fit/README.md

         make build

 which will result in a cd image named lxde-min-amd64.hybrid.iso in the parent directory.
-It has lxde-desktop packages, KDE's apper app store, Firefox, the GIMP, and KODI media center.
+It has just as much lxde as I could fit, lightDM, KDE's apper app store, Firefox, the GIMP, and KODI media center.